European Underground Rare Event Calorimeter Array: Dark matter

 Dark matter is one of the significant unsolved problems in modern science.
 There is considerable evidence from astronomy and cosmology that a significant fraction of the mass of the Universe, and of galaxies is made up of non-luminous material.
 The nature of dark matter is currently unknown.
-However a popular hypothesis is that it consists of Weakly Interacting Massive Particles (WIMPs), particles with a large mass, but which only interact with ordinary matter through the weak nuclear force, so the majority that pass through the Earth do not hit a single atom.
+However, a popular hypothesis is that it consists of Weakly Interacting Massive Particles (WIMPs), particles with a large mass, but which only interact with ordinary matter through the weak nuclear force, so the majority that pass through the Earth do not hit a single atom.
 The aim of dark matter search experiments such as EURECA is to test this hypothesis by searching for WIMP dark matter interactions.
 WIMPs are predicted to exist by supersymmetry theory, which predicts a wide range of scattering cross-sections down to 10^{−10}pb, corresponding to an interaction rate of ~1 event per year in a 1 tonne detector.
 Existing experiments such as CRESST and EDELWEISS have already ruled out higher interaction rates, but EURECA will search down to this lower limit.

 Cryogenic dark matter searches

-Cryogenic dark matter experiments use particle detectors operating at millikelvin temperatures to search for the elastic scattering of WIMPs of an atomic nuclei.
+Cryogenic dark matter experiments use particle detectors operating at millikelvin temperatures to search for the elastic scattering of WIMPs of atomic nuclei.
 A particle interaction inside an absorber crystal will create a large number of phonons, these thermalise inside a thermometer on the crystal surface, which records the rise in temperature.
 Such cryogenic detectors are used as they combine a high sensitivity with a low energy threshold and excellent resolution.

 Dark matter experiments are located in deep underground laboratories, and use extensive shielding to reduce the background radiation levels from cosmic rays.
 Early experiments were limited by the remaining background due to radioactive impurities close to the detectors.
-Therefore the second phase of CRESST and EDELWEISS used new detectors capable of distinguishing electron recoil events from nuclear recoils.
+Therefore, the second phase of CRESST and EDELWEISS used new detectors capable of distinguishing electron recoil events from nuclear recoils.
 Electron recoils are produced by alpha, beta and gamma particles which account for the vast majority of background events.
 WIMPs (and also neutrons) produce nuclear recoils.
 This is done by measuring an additional signal, which is much higher for electron recoils than nuclear recoils.
 CRESST detectors measure the scintillation light produced in a CaWO_{4} or ZnWO_{4} absorber crystal.
 EDELWEISS detectors measure the ionization produced in a semiconducting germanium crystal.